sounak98/musicmap/specs/mechanics_part-iib.md

 ## Benefits & Drawbacks

-**Benefits**
+**Benefits ++++**

-* The community has the ability to signal the most important, exemplary songs for that genre, making the playlist more interesting from an educational PoV (like original musicmap)
+* The community has the ability to signal the most important, exemplary songs for that genre, making the playlist more interesting from an educational PoV (like original musicmap).
+The highest ranking songs should be the one most exemplary to that genre, i.e. the quintessential shortlist.
-* There are less complex mechanics involved
+* There are less complex mechanics involved.
+There are only two actions per song.
-* No more duration of voting and applying: faster filling of list
+* No more duration of voting and applying: faster filling of list.
-* Workload (attention) is equally divided between all songs, users are more incentivized to cast votes for all songs instead of arbitrary ones
+* Workload (attention) is equally divided between all songs, users are more incentivized to cast votes for all songs instead of arbitrary ones.
-* Your score can go up by doing nothing
+* Your score can go up by doing nothing.
-* No problem of lack of curators for early application
+* The system does not rely on a minimum amount of curators for bootstrapping initial challenges and applications.
+Lists get filled and can be curated at any time without required response.
-* Once a song is high in the list (lots of votes) it’s almost impossible to vote it out (whereas in the other approach songs might accidently get rejected)
+* Once a song is high in the list (lots of votes) it’s almost impossible to vote it out.
+This is a good thing, because it locks community-approved entries in place and prevents accidents of removing high-quality songs by glitches or unattendance of curators.

-**Drawbacks**
+**Drawbacks ----**

-* Less control over which songs are being accepted into registry
+* Due to the removal of an application stage, there is less control over which songs initially enter the registry.
-> Add two registries: a good one (song rating of at least +3) and a bad one (newly proposed songs (rating = 0) or rejected ones (negative score).
-Users will go hunt in the bad registry for good songs cause that can give them a high score.
+> Add two registries: a good one (song rating of at least +3) and a bad or initial one (newly proposed songs (rating = 0) or rejected ones (negative score).
+Users will go hunt in the initial registry for good songs cause that can give them a high score.
-* No possibility of special action achievements (no challenging, voting,...)
+* Less gamification (read: addiction) due to no possibility of special action achievements (no challenging, voting,...).
 > Yes, but because these mechanics are gone, they also dont need to be incentivized
-* The lists can contain songs that are very different from the schelling point (genre)
+* The lists can contain songs that are very different from the Schelling point (genre)
-> Go to bad registry
+> Solved with two registries.
-* The risk vs reward function is weaker for signaling bad entries
+* The risk vs reward function is weaker for signaling bad entries, i.e. applicants do not get slashed for proposing bad entries.
 > When a song enters a damned state (rating -5 or less), the proposer gets punished by a score equal to the rating of the song (thus e.g. -5 to his user score) which will go on indefinitely (other way around?)
 * More transactions to be stored?
 * You cannot change your initial choice, which has eternal consequences
 > Ability to withdraw your vote, but you lose all associated points and have to start from scratch again.
-Malevolent actors can be not so easily punished
+* Malevolent actors can be not so easily punished: challenging (=rejecting) has no risk of losing stake.

 ## Attack Vectors & Problems